 It depends on where arterial plaque accumulates.
 Clogged arteries in different parts of the body can lead to multiple medical conditions, including:

 - Coronary artery disease.
 When plaque accumulates in the arteries carrying blood to the heart, it results in coronary artery disease, or heart disease.
-This condition can lead to heart attacks and is one of the leading causes of death in the United States.
+Coronary artery disease can cause chest pain or shortness of breath.
+This condition can lead to heart attacks and is the leading cause of death in the United States.

 - Peripheral artery disease.
 If plaque builds up in the blood vessels that carry blood to your legs, it can reduce the amount of oxygen delivered.
 The reduced blood flow can cause you to experience pain, numbness, or serious infection in your legs and feet.